-MUNICIPAL DEVELOPMENT PLAN (COUNTY PLAN)
+COUNTY PLAN MUNICIPAL DEVELOPMENT PLAN

-The Conrich Area Structure Plan takes its main policy direction from the Rocky View Municipal Development Plan County Plan regarding its economic role in the region, its land use, its growth rate, and other high level policy directions.
-The Municipal Development Plan County Plan provides the overall policy framework for development in the Conrich area on matters ranging from the development of residential, commercial, and industrial areas to the provision of emergency services and infrastructure.
+The Conrich Area Structure Plan takes its main policy direction from the Rocky View County Plan-Municipal Development Plan regarding its economic role in the region, its land use, its growth rate, and other high level policy directions.
+The County Plan-Municipal Development Plan provides the overall policy framework for development in the Conrich area on matters ranging from the development of residential, commercial, and industrial areas to the provision of emergency services and infrastructure.

-The Conrich area is identified in the Municipal Development Plan County Plan as a preferred growth area for business and residential uses.hamlet and a regional business centre.
-Being identified as a preferred growth areahamlet means the County supports residential growth in the Conrich area and expects such development to occur through the expansion of the existing hamlet.
-By classifying the

-Conrich area for business use, as a regional business centre, it means the County supports the growth of the area from primarily agriculture to a mixed use industrial-commercial area.
+The Conrich area is identified in the County Plan Municipal Development Plan as a hamlet and a regional business centre.
+Being identified as a hamlet means the County supports residential growth in the Conrich area and expects such development to occur through the expansion of the existing hamlet.
+By classifying the Conrich area as a regional business centre, it means the County supports the growth of the area from primarily agriculture to a mixed use industrial- commercial area.

-The Municipal Development Plan County Plan identifies Conrich as a growth area regional business centre having the following characteristics:
+The County Plan Municipal Development Plan identifies Conrich as a regional business centre having the following characteristics:

-- a concentration of residential, commercial and / or industrial businesses; - an efficient road connection to the provincial highway network; - · significant scale and scope of operations; and - infrastructure with the potential to service the proposed development.
+- · a concentration of commercial and / or industrial businesses; - · an efficient road connection to the provincial highway network; - significant scale and scope of operations; and - · infrastructure with the potential to service the proposed development.